MicroEJ/docs/VEEPortingGuide/uiPortSimulation.rst

 Touch Panel
 ===========

-Contrary to the other input devices, no image is required: a touch panel is over the display.
+Contrary to the other input devices, no image is required because a touch panel covers the display area.

 1. Retrieve the display size in pixels.
 2. In the Front Panel description file, add this line: